LieSolver: PDE-Constrained Learning for IBVPs via Lie Symmetries: Extended Discussion of Initial-Boundary Value Problems

 with $\mathcal B_k:\Gamma_k\times\mathcal U\times\mathcal U\to \mathbb R$.
 The symbol $u_{\boldsymbol n}$ is a placeholder, which will later be associated with the normal derivative.
 A PDE system $\mathcal D$ together with associated IBCs $\mathcal B_1,\ldots,\mathcal B_r$ defines an \emph{initial-boundary value problem} (IBVP).
 A sufficiently smooth function $f:\overline\Omega\to\mathcal U$ is called a \emph{solution of the IBVP} if

 where $\od{f}{\boldsymbol n} (x) = \nabla f(x) \cdot \hat n(x)$ is the normal outward derivative on $\Gamma_k$.

-In the following, we will always focus on \emph{well-posed} IBVPs, meaning that (i) the IBVP has a solution, (ii) the solution is unique, and (iii) the solution depends continuously on the prescribed initial and boundary data.
+In this work, we always focus on \emph{well-posed} IBVPs, meaning that \begin{enumerate}[label=(\roman*), itemsep=1pt, topsep=0pt] \item the IBVP has a solution, \item the solution is unique, and \item the solution depends continuously on the prescribed initial and boundary data. \end{enumerate} Problems not satisfying (i) and (ii) are not expected to appear in the modelling of a concrete physical phenomenon.
+However, there are some nonlinear problems, which are not satisfying (iii), often referred to as chaotic systems.
+Due to their numeric instability, they are inaccessible by classical numerical methods.
 The precise definition of these three properties depends on the specific problem being considered, and there is no commonly agreed definition, as noted in \cite{John1978}.

-Typically, we restrict the space of possible solutions to smooth functions and may add further restrictions, e.g., certain assumptions on the growth at infinity, in order to specify uniqueness.
+In order to clarify the precise meaning of (i) and (ii), we typically specify the space of possible solutions to smooth functions and may add further restrictions, e.g., certain assumptions on the growth at infinity, in order to specify uniqueness.
+When formulating in metric spaces, the third condition (iii) means that the map from IBCs to solutions is (locally) Lipschitz continuous.
 To illustrate the last condition in practice, we give the following example.